-The all-time MLB AAV record is $43.3 million, (Max Scherzer with the New York Mets) and the position player record is $35.5 million (Mike Trout with the Los Angeles Angels).
+The MLB AAV record is $43.3 million (Max Scherzer with the New York Mets), and the position player record is $35.5 million (Mike Trout with the Los Angeles Angels).
 At $44 million per year, Judge could eclipse the $300 million threshold in seven years.
 At $50 million, he could do it in six.
-That may not be his preference, we don’t know, but it is one way to make an appeal.
+That might not be his preference, but it is one way to make an appeal.

 They have thrown roughly the same number of innings over that time — 645 1/3 for deGrom, 618 for Verlander — but the ways they missed time were wildly different.
-Verlander was out for basically two entire seasons with Tommy John surgery, but has otherwise made his starts like clockwork and expressed a desire to continue his "What if Nolan Ryan without the walks?" routine for years to come in pursuit of 300 wins.
-DeGrom has fashioned himself Baseball Icarus, a pitcher who has reached heights the human body may not be built to handle.
-That's how you wind up in a world where the 40-year-old might actually get the longer guaranteed deal.
+Verlander was out for basically two seasons due to Tommy John surgery but has otherwise made his starts like clockwork and expressed a desire to continue his “What if Nolan Ryan without the walks?” routine for years to come in pursuit of 300 wins.
+DeGrom has fashioned himself Baseball Icarus, a pitcher who has reached heights the human body might not be built to handle.
+That’s how you wind up in a world where the 40-year-old might actually get the longer guaranteed deal.

 Expected to opt out of his deal with the Minnesota Twins, Correa was here just last year and decided to take the contract that allowed him to try again.
 He’s once again in competition with a raft of stellar shortstops, but he should find a long-term home this time.

-If you have one shot, this is the shortstop to throw your lot in with.
+If you have one shot, this is the shortstop with which to throw in your lot.
 I’m guessing someone will do that to the tune of a Corey Seager-esque deal of $33 million or more per year.

-Turner has leveled up over the past three seasons into more than a speed threat.
+Turner has leveled up the past three seasons into more than a speed threat.
 He has played at the level of a legitimate MVP contender since 2020, hitting for power while keeping his wheels and low strikeout rate.
-He's an incredibly fun player to watch.
-Now and for the next few years, at least, he's going to be a constant terror for opponents at the plate and on the bases.
+And he's an incredibly fun player to watch.
+Now and for the next few years at least, he's going to be a constant terror for opponents at the plate and on the bases.

-Likely to sign a deal that takes him beyond his mid-30s, Turner may face a steeper decline when he begins to lose a step and the bevy of doubles and triples get shaved into singles and doubles.
-OK but less than sure-handed at shortstop, he also may be headed for a move to second base in the near future.
+Likely to sign a deal that takes him beyond his mid-30s, Turner might face a steeper decline when he begins to lose a step and the bevy of doubles and triples gets shaved into singles and doubles.
+OK but less than sure-handed at shortstop, he also might be headed for a move to second base in the near future.
 Maybe the most intriguing idea to maximize his abilities is one the Washington Nationals briefly tested: Turner in center field.

 Teams weren’t quite willing to take the leap after the injuries that seemingly derailed Rodon’s career also cropped up near the end of his 2021 breakout.
-So he signed a short deal, including an opt out, with the San Francisco Giants, and then he shoved for a full 178 innings.
-They will jump this time.
-We have a great idea of what the deal will look like: Adjust the Kevin Gausman and Robbie Ray deals of last winter for inflation and any potential contender desperation and voila: Five years, $125 to $140 million.
+So he signed a short deal, including an opt-out, with the San Francisco Giants, and then he shoved for a full 178 innings.
+They will jump this time, and we have a great idea of what the deal will look like: Adjust the Kevin Gausman and Robbie Ray deals of last winter for inflation and any potential contender desperation, and voila: five years, $125 to $140 million.

-Clayton Kershaw, starting pitcher (35) — reportedly re-signed by Dodgers on 1-year deal worth close to $20 million
+Clayton Kershaw, starting pitcher (35) — reportedly re-signed by Dodgers on one-year deal worth close to $20 million

-OK, admittedly, the homegrown Mets center fielder isn’t often in the same conversations — in terms of hype or projected dollar amount — as Atlanta Braves shortstop Dansby Swanson heading into the winter.
-You may think that Nimmo vs. Swanson isn’t even really a choice, but it could conceivably be a real calculation for a whole host of teams — Mariners, Red Sox, Cubs, Giants, Cardinals.
+OK, admittedly, the homegrown Mets center fielder isn’t often in the same conversation — in terms of hype or projected dollar amount — as Atlanta Braves shortstop Dansby Swanson heading into the winter.
+You might think Nimmo vs. Swanson isn’t even really a choice, but it could be a real calculation for a whole host of teams: Mariners, Red Sox, Cubs, Giants, Cardinals.
 More importantly, the comparison helps illustrate why Swanson isn’t interchangeable with the rest of the high-end shortstop market.

-Like Swanson, Nimmo is coming off a season where his defensive numbers markedly improved.
-Unlike Swanson, Nimmo didn’t also need to provide proof of his bat in 2022 — it was already a known commodity pulled down only by a spate of injuries that limited his playing time in 2019 and 2021.
+Like Swanson, Nimmo is coming off a season in which his defensive numbers markedly improved.
+Unlike Swanson, Nimmo didn’t also need to provide proof of his bat in 2022; it was already a known commodity pulled down only by a spate of injuries that limited his playing time in 2019 and '21.
 See, better defense is great, but there’s too much precision implied in Nimmo’s career-best 5.4 WAR and Swanson’s even glitzier career-best 6.4 WAR in 2022.
-Any search for a lineup anchor for the next half decade or more should focus on the more stable offensive statistics.
+Any search for a lineup anchor for the next half-decade or more should focus on the more stable offensive statistics.